GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>Senior ICT Accessibility Specialist</span></em><br /><span>U.S. Access Board</span>
     </p>
     <p>
-      <span>Kathy Eng is a Senior ICT Accessibility Specialist with the US Access Board and has worked in the federal accessibility community for over 20 years.
+      <span>Kathy Eng is a Senior ICT Accessibility Specialist with the U.S. Access Board and has worked in the federal accessibility community for over 20 years.
 Her accessibility career began in assistive technology accommodations with just a sprinkle of Section 508 and has evolved to almost entirely focus on Section 508 in the last 10 years.
 Kathy collaborates on interagency Section 508 guidance and is the co-chair of the Best Practices subcommittee of the Federal CIO Accessibility Community of Practice.
 She led the development of the first versions of the ICT Testing Baseline and Trusted Tester and continues to work on these and other efforts to improve accessibility testing.</span>
     </p>
     <p>
       <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d2bs2c"><em><span>Adopting and Aligning to the ICT Testing Baseline</span></em></a>